adecarolis/K1FM-Pico-Balloon/README.md

 A maiden flight, powered by 6 39x19mm Aoshike solar panels, was attempted in New Jersey at the end of September 2019.
 After 5 days of transmissios the payload failed somewhere around Belize (central America) probably after encountering a tropical storm.

-Active development of this board can be followed in the [Aries HAB mailing list](https://ovmrc.groups.io/g/AriesHAB).

 The recommended software is [GeminiWSPR](https://github.com/adecarolis/GeminiWspr)

 Feel free to test these boards.
 You can purchase the latest revision (1.3) at OSHPark: